darwin-morocho/flutter-facebook-auth/docs/migration-guide.md

 Now the this flugin uses the swift facebook sdk 9.1.0 and the android facebook sdk 9.1.0

-If you have a previous version of `flutter_facebook_auth: 3.2.0` you need remove that version from your `pubspec.yaml`
+If you have a previous version of `flutter_facebook_auth: 3.2.0` you need to remove that version from your `pubspec.yaml`

 ```yaml
 dependencies: